nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_architecture_ipc.rst

 The layers responsible for maintaining a stable full-duplex stream of data between two cores (MAC, Network, Transport) are implemented in an IPC transport library.
 The default IPC transport library for nRF54H20 is :ref:`ICMsg <zephyr:ipc_service_backend_icmsg>`.
 This lightweight library maintains the connection between a pair of cores for each IPC instance with minimal memory overhead.
+Each IPC instance between the Application Core and the PPR core requires an instance of the ICMsg library.
-Each IPC instance requires an instance of the icmsg library.
+Each IPC instance between the Application Core and cores other than PPR (like the Radio Core) requires an instance of the ICBMsg library.

-Each icmsg library instance requires the following:
+Each ICMsg library instance requires the following:

-   * One memory buffer for A->B messages
+   * One memory buffer for A->B messages.
-   * One memory buffer for B->A messages
+   * One memory buffer for B->A messages.
    * A pair of signaling channels (one for A->B, one for B->A).

-The icmsg library is designed to efficiently send short messages to a peer.
+The ICMsg library is designed to efficiently send short messages to a peer.
 Its buffer allocation is not optimized for bulk transfer of long messages and it does not provide a zero-copy model.
-To transfer bigger amount of data (like network packets) between two cores, icmsg can be used as control plane.
+To transfer bigger amount of data (like network packets) between two cores, ICMsg can be used as control plane.
 However, you must use as data plane memory allocation mechanisms optimized for bigger data and supporting flexible memory allocation and a zero-copy model (like Zephyr's :ref:`zephyr:net_buf_interface`).

 .. note::